 “Joseph?
 Are you okay?”
 Mary’s father asked.

-Joseph stood and faced his father-in-law, his bare feet on the stone floor.
+Joseph stood and faced his father-in-law, his bare feet on the stone floor, his tunic falling to his knees.
 With his hand he brushed back the hair that fell forward over his face.
 Now, Mary’s father could see Joseph’s face more clearly.
 Not only was he smiling, his face seemed to glow with jubilance.

 Joseph reached forward and grasped both shoulders of the man that stood before him and said, “I am much better than okay!
 You won’t believe what happened.”